HimanshuNarware/Devlabs/README.md

   - Descriptions should not exceed 10-12 words.

-### 7. Stage your changes
+### 8. Stage Your Changes

 ⚠️ **Make sure** not to commit `package.json` or `package-lock.json` file

 ⚠️ **Make sure** not to run the commands `git add .` or `git add *`

+---

-> Instead, stage your changes for each file/folder
+Instead, stage your changes for each file/folder specifically.
->
-> By using public path it means it will add all files and folders under that folder, it is better to be specific

 ```bash
 git add "<files_you_have_changed>"